puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### `threads`

-How many command processing threads to use.
+This defines how many command processing threads to use.
 Each thread can process a single command at a time.
 [The number of threads can be tuned based on what you see in the performance dashboard.][dashboard]

 This setting defaults to half the number of cores in your system.